JFixby/Oxygen/README.md

 # Oxygen
-Cryptocurrency trading robot written in Java, earning 2500$/month back in 2017.
+Cryptocurrency trading robot written in Java.

 Based on exchange rates from Bittrex and the target mining pool performances and hash rates, the robot makes orders on NiceHash signing profitable mining contracts.